Hyperparticle/hyperparticle.github.io/_posts/2018-09-20-erasmus-coursework-in-computational-linguistics.md

 ![Color Semantics](/public/img/color-semantics.png)

 Without meaning, language would be reduced to a bunch of noise.
 Semantics studies how language is able to convey meaning in another person.
 This is one of the areas of linguists know least about.
 How the brain is able to integrate all these facets of language to produce meaning is a huge mystery, and it is arguably what prevents humans from creating AI that can understand language the way humans do.
 But that isn't to say there hasn't been a lot of progress made in the field.
-There are many different approaches, from using rigid logical statements in mathematical proof, to cataloguing the relationships between words in a contextual web.
+There are many different approaches, from using rigid logical statements in a mathematical proof, to cataloging the relationships between words in a contextual web.

 ## Natural Language Processing